nishatandmusa/nishatandmusa.github.io/_pages/work-with-nishatandmusa.md

 [Yosemite View Lodge](https://www.yosemiteresorts.com/yosemite-view-lodge/) is located just 5 minutes outside of the park entrance.
 Our project was to highlight the hotel amenities and the surrounding areas.

 {% include gallery id="gallery_yosemite_lodge" caption="" %}

+## Nomatic
+[Nomatic](https://www.nomatic.com) is one of the industry leaders in high quality and functional camera backpacks.
+In this collaboration, we worked with Nomatic to showcase the Peter McKinnon 35L travel camera backpack.

+{% include gallery id="gallery_nomatic" caption="" %}

 ## Yongnuo Photography